SCIENTIFICANIMATIONS.COM / SCIENCE PHOTO LIBRARY SCIENTIFICANIMATIONS.COM / SCIENCE PHOTO LIBRARY

 Zika virus.
-Computer illustration showing the protein spikes in the outer viral envelope.
-This is an RNA (ribonucleic acid) virus from the Flaviviridae family.
+Computer illustration of a section through a zika virus particle (virion), showing its structure.
+From outside in are: glycoproteins (pink and grey), membrane proteins (blue), envelope small membrane protein (orange), hemagglutinin-esterase (green), genomic RNA (ribonucleic acid, thin coils).
+Zika is an RNA (ribonucleic acid) virus that causes zika fever, a mild disease with symptoms including rash, joint pain and conjunctivitis.
 It is transmitted to humans via the bite of an infected Aedes sp. mosquito.
-It causes zika fever, a mild disease with symptoms including rash, joint pain and conjunctivitis.
 In 2015 a previously unknown connection between Zika infection in pregnant women and microcephaly (small head) in newborns was reported.
 This can cause miscarriage or death soon after birth, or lead to developmental delays and disorders.

 Model release not required.
 Property release not required.